octobercms/docs/4.x/cms/themes/database-themes.md

 ## Importing from Database to Filesystem

 The `theme:copy` command can be used to copy the database version of the theme to the filesystem.
 Simply call the command with the `--import-db` option.
-This imports both templates and language files in a single pass and applies tombstones by deleting the corresponding on-disk files.
+This imports templates, language files, assets, and blueprints in a single pass and applies tombstones by deleting the corresponding on-disk files.

 ```bash
 php artisan theme:copy demo --import-db
 ```

-To delete all the database templates and language file rows at the same time, use the `--purge-db` option.
+To delete all the imported database rows at the same time, use the `--purge-db` option.

 ```bash
 php artisan theme:copy demo --import-db --purge-db